SoftwareAG/c8y-docs/src/render/guides/users-guide/device-management/monitoring-and-controlling-devices.html.md

 **Push connections**

-The bottom arrow represents the Push connection (from Cumulocity to the device).
-The status for the Push connections may be one of:
+The bottom arrow represents the push connection (from Cumulocity to the device).
+The status for the push connections may be one of:

 * Online (connection established)- indicated by a green arrow
 * Offline (connection not established) - indicated by a red arrow